pradeep3sep/interviewquestion/README Mongodb.md

 <br>

 > ### $lookup (aggregation)

+Q. How to combine data from multiple collections into one collection?

 In **MongoDB**,
 `$lookup` is an **aggregation pipeline stage** used to **perform a left outer join** between two collections.
 It allows you to **combine documents from a "foreign" collection** into the current collection based on a matching field.